ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 ### Privacy and personal information

 Data protection legislation makes you responsible for personal information you work with.
 You must keep it safe and secure.
+In particular, you must follow General Data Protection Regulation (GDPR) obligations.

 Without advance consent from anyone affected, don't use OITs for storing personal data.
 Never use OITs if unlawful disclosure of the information they process might cause damage or distress to an individual.